mayungllorente/mayungllorente.github.io/_pages/codes.md

 In the meantime, here are some pages that may be useful to you:

 * [<b>The Stata Guide</b>](https://medium.com/the-stata-guide): you will find many advanced Stata tips.
-Learn about visualization, framing, and more here.
+Learn about visualization, frames, formats, and more here.

 * [<b>R graph gallery</b>](https://r-graph-gallery.com/all-graphs.html): do you need inspiration to make figures? this is the right place to get it.